iamkash/intellispec-landing/docs/DATA-FETCHING.md

 ## Overview

-IntelliSpec Landing uses Next.js 14's data fetching capabilities with Sanity CMS as the content backend.
+intelliSPEC Landing uses Next.js 14's data fetching capabilities with Sanity CMS as the content backend.
 This document covers patterns for fetching, caching, and revalidating data.

 ## Sanity CMS Integration